Moon Church

-Origins
+History

-The local Orthodox community mainly lived in the Velența and Orașul Nou districts, and was composed of Romanians, Serbs, Aromanians and Greeks.
+The local Orthodox community mainly lived in the Velența and Orașul Nou ('New Town') districts, and was composed of Romanians, Serbs, Aromanians and Greeks.
 A number of them acquired substantial wealth, were prominent in city life and wished to build a grand church.
-Two rich, influential judges on the appeals court, noblemen devoted to the Orthodox faith, obtained an audience with Joseph II.
+Two wealthy and influential judges on the appeals court, Püspöky Mihály and Kristoff Mihály - noblemen devoted to the Orthodox faith - obtained an audience with Joseph II.
 They argued that the city’s only Orthodox church, located in Velența, was too far from other Orthodox areas.
-In spite of protests, permission was granted, and the Bishop of Arad, Petar Petrović, presided over the cornerstone laying.
+In spite of protests, permission was granted.

+Bishop of Arad, Petar Petrović, presided over the cornerstone laying.
 This is recorded in Greek, Romanian and Serbian inscriptions.

-Construction began in November 1784, during the Revolt of Horea, Cloșca and Crișan.
-Jakab Éder was the architect, Joann Lins the building engineer.
+Construction began in November 1784, during the Revolt of Horea, Cloșca and Crișan. Éder Jakab (Jakob Eder), a Nagyvárad (Oradea) local, was the architect, and Johann Lins the building engineer.
 In the summer of 1786, following several days of torrential rain, the structure partly collapsed.
 Work was completed in 1790, with the first services taking place in November.
-Once the interior painting was done, the church was consecrated, in 1832.
+Once the interior painting was finished in 1832, the church was consecrated.